-There were no important operational risk events that occurred in 2012.
-The total amount of losses is impacted by events, which occurred in the past years.
-Operational risk events exceeding set tolerance thresholds are analyzed in view of root causes and corrective actions.
+Operational risk events exceeding set tolerance thresholds are analyzed by independent control units in view of root causes and corrective actions.
 Corrective actions are monitored by management to avoid repetitive losses.
-The following actions were undertaken in 2012 to mitigate the operational risk: enhancements to control processes, elimination of procedural gaps, systems' enhancements, revision of documentation standards, staff training.
-Members of the Management Board approval is required for all losses exceeding equivalent of \$10M.
+The following actions were undertaken in 2013 to mitigate the operational risk: enhancements to control processes, elimination of procedural gaps, systems' enhancements, revision of documentation standards, staff training.
+Members of the Management Board approval is required for all losses exceeding established threshold, in view of analyses of causes of the losses and adequacy of corrective actions.